 Unsurprisingly, Democrats also condemned Sessions’ decision and expressed worry over businesses that had invested so much in setting roots in Colorado.
 "The entire existence of the industry, all of the investors, the customers, the leases, the landlords, all of that is in the hands of a government bureaucrat in Washington," Rep. Jared Polis told CPR.

-There seems to a consensus among Colorado lawmakers to defend cannabis in their state.
+There appears to be a consensus among Colorado lawmakers to defend cannabis in their state.
 They seem to have the will to test Sessions to see if he’s just blowing smoke.